 August 19, 2017

-I’ve outlined the causes and prognosis here.
+I’ve outlined causes and the prognosis here.
 This post prescribes the specific remedies.
-Any specialised details (e.g. Kegel exercises) are linked separately.

 “Whatever you do, do NOT wear an incontinence device with an attached bag, a condom catheter, or clamp!
 If you use any artificial device, you will hurt yourself in the long run.
 You won’t be able to recover urinary control, because you won’t develop the muscle control you need.
 Until your urinary control returns completely, wear a pad or disposable diaper.”
 [Source]

 Note: I tried Jockey washable underwear with pad and would not recommend it.
 Its absorption capacity is ordinary and leaves a layer of sticky stuff around one’s legs.

 Note: If AFTER 18 months of trying, control is limited, THEN consider this: Sayco Dribblestop.
 It costs around $130 in Australia (Source) – it is worthwhile also for short social events.
 THIS too can help for short intervals: ‘Conveen Sheath ‘ connected to a ‘Conveen Active Thigh Bag’ [Source] – shop Note, I’ve recovered most continence well before the 8th month, so this is not relevant to me.

 This is a crucial step to track progress.
 I track my progress on this Google spreadsheet.